 Someone who has mastered the Worldy Winds is like the trunk of a tree.
 They can take whatever life throws at them and stay rooted firmly in place.
 But most of us live lives on our outer branches experiencing the peaks and troughs of our personal rollercoaster rides and just about hanging on.

 I somehow managed to continue my meditation and mindfulness practice during the year’s tumultuous ride and even took some photographs (but blogging took a back seat I’m afraid).
 Much of the time though I was a solitary leaf, out there at the tips of the branches desperately trying to hold on.
-At one point it was only the help of family and friends that kept me in place.

 Ill-will is one of the classic hindrances to living a mindful and ethical life according to Buddhism.
 Much ill-will was generated by my difficult divorce so I’m determined to offset it with positive feelings this year.
 Loving Kindness, or “metta bhavana” will be my main meditation for a while.
 I have also enrolled on a “Kindness behaviour Training” course (an awful title that really doesn’t do it justice).
-At the tail end of divorce loving kindness is definitely what you need.

 click on an image to enter gallery